Smile (Uncle Kracker song): Chart performance

 on May 15, 2010, and reached number 44 on its 13th week.
 It then dropped out of the top 100 the next week.
 In Europe, the song appeared on the charts of Germany and Austria, but did not break the top 30 in either country.
 The song's highest peak on any country's national chart was in Australia, where it reached number three on the ARIA Singles Chart on July 11, 2010, three weeks after its debut at number 36.
 It stayed in the top 50 for 14 more weeks, totaling 18 weeks on the chart altogether, and finished 2010 as Australia's 54th-best-selling single.

 Uses on television

 "Smile" has been featured in promotions for The Office special "Baby" episode as well as TV advertisements for Season 3 of the Australian drama series Packed to the Rafters.
 Joe McElderry recorded a cover of the song for his album Wide Awake, which was released in October 2010.
 The song was featured in an episode of the 2009 sequel to Melrose Place.
+The song was featured in Bucky Larson: Born to Be a Star.
 Kelly Ripa had the song played to an accompanying montage in tribute to co-host Regis Philbin on his last episode of Live with Regis & Kelly, following his retirement from the series.
 Cold Stone also used the song in their commercials.